The Burden of Being Alive 3

 What are the Essentials of the SaaS Business Model?

 SaaS doesn’t sell product, sell a long-term service.
-As it differs from buying a product, this subsription-based business model allows for predictable revenue forecasts.
-Looking ahead with a good certainty is one of the essentials that constructs this business model. - Pivoting
+As it differs from buying a product, this subscription-based business model allows for predictable revenue forecasts.
+Looking ahead with a good certainty is one of the essentials that constructs this business model.

 Every business and industry rely on metrics.
 It always matter to keep track.
 However, SaaS has different metrics to measure a company’s financial, customer engagement and product management issues.
 They keep the track of health and sustainability of their operations with SaaS Metrics.